SETI/rms-opus/import/README.md

 			call vols('opus.images');

-- Drop all the cache tables in opus db locally
+- Drop all the cache tables in opus db locally ..running this script directly operates on the local database:
+	..later it is run in a fab file and that acts on the remote database

-		python drop_cache_tables.py
+		sudo python drop_cache_tables.py

 - run the tests
+	NOTE: this is run on local machine for now, pds-dev not happy

-		 cd deploy
+		 cd ../deploy
 		 fab cache_reboot tests

 ## 	If tests all pass on dev, the next steps describe how to deploy to production

-1. Transfer the new data to production
+1. Transfer the new data database to production
+	 ..this is run on pds-dev, it only operates one way, from pds-dev to pds-tools

 		cd import
 		fab dump transfer build import_new_volumes

+- maybe take a look here at opus in pds-tools database:

+	use opus;
+	call vols('obs_general');
+	call vols('images');

+	you should see the new volumes there.

+- look good? time to deploy:
+	maybe make sure nobody is using opus at the moment (apache access logs) and then:

-- drop all cache tables production
+	drop all cache tables production
+	..this is run on pds-dev, it only operates one direction, from pds-dev to pds-tools so this will drop all cache tables on pds-tools

 		fab drop_all_cache_tables

 - Refresh the caches as you would in a [deploy](../deploy/README.md)

-	Locally:
+	Locally (laptop):

 		cd deploy
 		fab cache_reboot tests

 - The release is now public!
-(Yes we have no development server) Manually make sure your most recent blog post links are still working.. (todo: script this!)
+Manually make sure your most recent blog post links are still working.. (todo: script this!)

     open http://ringsnodesearchtool.blogspot.com/